 Although it can be run on any kind of genotype data, it has additional support for analyzing population genotype with allelic nomenclature from the human leukocyte antigen (HLA) region.

-An outline of PyPop can be found in our 2024 paper, and two previous papers.
+An outline of PyPop can be found in our 2024 paper (Lancaster et al., 2024), and two previous papers.

 How to cite PyPop

 If you write a paper that uses PyPop in your analysis, please cite both: